pgmesa/flamekit/README.md

 Epoch 2/10: 100% |██████████████████████████████| 50/50 [00:00<00:00, 72.83 steps/s, loss=0.166]
 Epoch 3/10: 100% |██████████████████████████████| 50/50 [00:00<00:00, 96.45 steps/s, loss=0.0967]
 ```
-It also comes with a KerasProgressBar replica, which inherits from this class and tries to replicate the Keras design as much as possible:
+It also implements a `KerasProgressBar` class, which inherits from `TQDMProgressBar` and tries to replicate the Keras design:
 ```python
 from flamekit.pbars import KerasProgressBar